Kevinho

-Kevin Kawan de Azevedo (born September 15, 1998), better known as Kevinho, is a Brazilian singer and songwriter.
-He is best known for his 2017 "Olha a Explosão".
+Kevin Kawan de Azevedo, better known as Kevinho, is a Brazilian singer and songwriter.
+He is best known for his 2016 hit "Olha a Explosão".
 His music is most commonly classified as funk carioca.

 Career

 2012-2017: Career beginnings and "Olha a Explosão"

 He began his career in 2012, promoting his songs on the internet, highlighting the song "Tá Bombando É".
 Earlier in his career, Kevinho was a member of KL Produtora and appeared as a guest participant in several clips released by other artists of the producer.
 In 2016, he became a member of KondZilla Records and in May released his first hit single, "Elas Gostam" featuring MC Davi.
 In September, he released the single "Tumbalutum", a song that made the artist invited to participate in several television programs.
 In March 2017, the single "Turutum" was released.

 In December the single "Olha a Explosão" was released.
 The song became his main hit, becoming a hit, being a long time between the most played in the country and carnival in 2017, making the singer become known nationally.
 The song also entered the Latin American charts, earning an international remix in partnership with American rappers French Montana and 2 Chainz and Venezuelan singer Nacho.
 The song also gained a version in forró with the participation of singer Wesley Safadão.
 In March 2017, he released the single "O Grave Bater".
 In June, the single "Tô Apaixonado Nessa Mina" was released.
 In July, he released the single "Encaixa" in partnership with singer Léo Santana.
 In November, he released with the participation of country duo Matheus & Kauan the single "Deixa Ela Beijar".
 In December, the single "Rabiola" was released.